 Fugitive dog recaptured in New Orleans after gaining national fame for escapades

+Fugitive dog finally recaptured in New Orleans after gaining national fame for his escapades

-A scruffy New Orleans rescue dog famed for evading a monthslong effort to recapture him using nets and tranquilizer rifles has been caught and returned to domestic life
+A scruffy rescue dog famed for evading a monthslong effort to recapture him using nets and tranquilizer rifles was eventually recaptured – after being caught in a cat trap

 Your support helps us to tell the story